discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <Card title="Situational Traits">
 <Traits unembossed traits1="Illusions" traits1Selected="Shatter Storm, Phantasmal Haste, Phantasmal Force" />

-You can go this Illusions variant over the Domination traitline when you're facing <Boon name="Quickness"/> uptime issues to be more sulf-sufficient in bad groups, if you're also lacking <Boon name="Might"/> and <Boon name="Fury"/> consider going <Trait name="Persistence of Memory" size="small" /> as well.
+You can go this Illusions variant over the Domination traitline when you're facing <Boon name="Quickness"/> uptime issues to be more self-sufficient in bad groups, if you're also lacking <Boon name="Might"/> and <Boon name="Fury"/> consider going <Trait name="Persistence of Memory" size="small" /> as well.
 | | |
 | -- | -- |
 | <Trait name="Bountiful Blades" size="big" disableText/> | If you're playing with Greatsword instead of Focus. |